 Along with Meuse, the event featured Waterloo Brewing, Cameron’s Brewing in Oakville, Pommies Cider in Caledon, and Steam Whistle Brewing in Toronto, and was open to the Laurier community.

-Andre Thames, vice-president of programming and services at Laurier Brantford hopes that events like beer fest help students understand how to drink in moderation.
+Andre Thames, vice-president of programming and services at Laurier Brantford, hopes that events like beer fest help students understand how to drink in moderation.

 “I think this is an opportunity to explore another avenue for students and bring in a new culture here, where students can enjoy and have the option of having alcohol and being able to be respectful and responsible,” says Thames.